 To figure out the diagnosis and treatment plan, the acupuncture physician uses several methods of information gathering.
 One historical method is called the “Ten Questions Song.”
 This method dates to late in the Ming Dynasty (1563-1640) and is accredited to the acupuncture physician, Jie-bin Zhang.
-The list below includes the idea of the questions, not the exact quotes from the late Dr. Zhang as there are several translations of his list.
+The list below includes the idea of the questions, not the exact quotes from the late Dr. Zhang, as there are several translations of his list.
 These questions quickly help gather general health information.

 - Questions about the main health problem.